20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 This is useful when you are looking for specific pages on a site.

-Use Case: Find guest posting guidelines
+Use Case: Find guidelines for guest posting opportunities

 searchoperators-25